amityadav0/Prediction-market-contracts/README.md

 # UI

-Frontend code for this project can be found [here](https://github.com/amityadav0/Prediction-market-ui).
+Frontend code for this project can be found [here](https://github.com/amityadav0/Prediction-market-ui/tree/harmony).
-Dapp can be found at [https://focused-leavitt-899e39.netlify.app/](https://focused-leavitt-899e39.netlify.app/).
+Dapp can be found at [https://unruffled-kowalevski-9b54f8.netlify.app/prediction](https://unruffled-kowalevski-9b54f8.netlify.app/prediction).

 ## RoadMap

 UI is referenced from [pancakeswap.finance](https://pancakeswap.finance/), and our focus has been on contracts integration and a smooth flow of an automated price prediction market.

-In the future we plan to improve the existing UI and launch a complete dapp on the Avalanche Mainnet.
-We would love to have a frontend developer to contribute to this project.
+- Integrate HRC-20 support to UI, we have contracts for HRC20 tokens price prediction.
+- Enhance UI